How to Optimize for Mobile ECommerce and Boost Sales

 Your website should load in under three seconds, ideally less than two.
 This may not seem like much time at all, but even a second can make a huge difference.
 You can improve loading time by optimizing your images, reducing the amount of content on your site, using a caching plugin, and implementing the AMP protocols.
 These protocols ensure websites are consistently fast, beautiful, and high performing across all devices and platforms.

 Your goal is to move users along your sales funnel and get them to buy your products.
 Unfortunately, having a checkout process that is not optimized for mobile can slow things down.

 eCommerce websites have unique capabilities that other websites do not.
 You can fulfill orders, process payments, and more.
 The steps for collecting information from customers should be as intuitive as possible.

-Images and video on your site makes your store more engaging and helps users understand your products.
+Images and video on your site make your store more engaging and help users understand your products.
 They can also significantly affect website loading times.
 If your fancy files are too large, they may not load at all.